Skip to main content

 5. Start Labeling Shipping Packages

-Shipping packages and all invoices must be include the following statement.
+Shipping packages and all invoices must be included the following statement.

 Federal Law Requires the Payment of all Applicable Excise Taxes, and Compliance with Applicable Licensing and Tax-Stamping Obligations